 Whether building a driveway or repaving an old one, selecting suitable materials is crucial.
-The driveway serves as an entryway to your home or the garage and the parking space.
+The driveway serves as an entryway to your home, the garage, and the parking space.
 Slag is one of the options to choose from.
-It binds well on hard surfaces and is usually used in driveways, parking lots and landscaping backyards.
+It binds well on hard surfaces and is usually used in driveways, parking lots, and landscaping backyards.
 So what are the factors to consider?

-Slag has a great appearance, and it is a low-cost alternative that also conserves the environment.
-A slag driveway has higher strength and better adhesion which makes it more durable than most materials.
-On the other hand, the limitations of slag are; that it’s expensive to acquire, it can be toxic and has a high swelling potential.
+Slag has a great appearance and is a low-cost alternative that conserves the environment.
+A slag driveway has higher strength and better adhesion, making it more durable than most materials.
+On the other hand, the limitations of slag are; that it’s expensive to acquire, it can be toxic, and it has a high swelling potential.

 What is a slag driveway?

-A slag driveway is paved with slag, and it leads to the parking or garage.
-Slag is an artificial product that is a better substitute for natural resources like gravel and limestone.
+A slag driveway is paved with slag, leading to the parking or garage.
+Slag is an artificial product that better substitutes natural resources like gravel and limestone.

 Slag is the leftover after a metal has been separated from its metal ore.
 It contains crushed particles that are hard and dense.
 The particles are also angular, which provides stability for the vehicles using the driveway.
 Steel slag is the ideal option for the driveway that is not high maintenance.